The rate at which coronavirus infection is falling in the UK - as measured by the R number - has continued to level off.

-Having a vaccine is another way to bring down the reproduction number.
+A vaccination programme, like the one currently under way in the UK, is another way to bring down the reproduction number.

 A coronavirus patient would naturally infect three others on average, but if a vaccine could protect two of them from infection, then the reproduction number would fall from three to one.

 - GLOBAL SPREAD: How many worldwide cases are there?